saurabhmaurya1o1/Weera/README.md

 * main.py is program, we used to train the model.
 * withTurretControl.py is program, we are using to detect and sending the coordinated to arduino.
-* turret.ino is program, we're using in arduino to receive coordinated from model, and using that coordinated arduino locks the turrent to that specfic coodinated and performs precise targeted sprayin.
+* turret.ino is program, we're using in arduino to receive coordinated from model, and using that coordinated arduino locks the turrent to that specfic coodinated and performs precise targeted spraying.